georgiee/coding-for-kids/slides.md

 ![fit](images/03-how/wonder-blockly-app.jpg)

 ---
-^ Not hard to see that here comes my favorite.
+^ Here comes mbot- my favorite robot.

-^ It's mbot and I call him the master of all robots.

 ## [fit] mbot
-## **_the master of all robots_**

 ---
-^ He's made by Makeblock.

-^ and based on Arduino uno
+^ He's based on Arduino uno and OpenSource.

-^ It's OpenSource which means all parts and all software can be used without paying money.
+^ This means you can create all parts yourself and use the software for free.

 ^ You can of course buy it as a package for 80 EUR.